mindbrainlab/ElectrodeLocalizationKit/README.md

 ## Authors

-- **Aleksij Kraljič** (corresponding author) - University of Ljubljana, Department of Psychology, Faculty of Arts, MBLab
+- **Aleksij Kraljič** (corresponding author) - Mind and Brain Lab, Department of Psychology, Faculty of Arts, University of Ljubljana
-- **Jure Demšar** - University of Ljubljana, Faculty of Computer and Information Science, Faculty of Arts
+- **Jure Demšar** - Faculty of Computer and Information Science, University of Ljubljana, and Mind and Brain Lab, Department of Psychology, Faculty of Arts, University of Ljubljana
-- **Grega Repovš** - University of Ljubljana, Department of Psychology, Faculty of Arts, MBLab (Lab Director)
+- **Grega Repovš** (Lab Director) - Mind and Brain Lab, Department of Psychology, Faculty of Arts, University of Ljubljana

 ## Contact